jocho-here/mgjo5899.github.io/index.md

 # Project
 [**Traders**](https://github.com/mgjo5899/Traders)
-- Databse Systems course team project
+- Database Systems course team project
 - A web platform that provides APIs for people to test their trading models and shows analysis on them
 - Worked on the backend side of the project, focused on planning the project firmly and coming up with thorough documentation to fully utilize what we learned from the course

 [**Assess**](https://devpost.com/software/assess)
 - HackRice 8 (2018) Project
-- What we created: Camera-based property identifying app with recommendations system
+- What we created: Camera-based property identifying app with recommender system
 - Key points:
 	1. Building identification
-	2. Recommendations system
+	2. Recommender system
 - Stack:
 	1. Dockerized Flask with MySQL (with SQLAlchemy) on Google Cloud Platform
 	2. Node with MongoDB on Heroku